azhao1981/system-design-primer/README.md

 Caching improves page load times and can reduce the load on your servers and databases.
 In this model, the dispatcher will first lookup if the request has been made before and try to find the previous result to return, in order to save the actual execution.

-Databases often benefit from a uniform distribution of reads and writes across its partitions.
-Popular items can skew the distribution, causing bottlenecks.
-Putting a cache in front of a database can help absorb uneven loads and spikes in traffic.
+Databases often benefit(受益于) from a uniform distribution(均衡分配) of reads and writes across its partitions.
+Popular items can skew(偏离) the distribution, causing bottlenecks.
+Putting a cache in front of a database can help absorb(吸引) uneven loads and spikes in traffic.

 ### Client caching

-Caches can be located on the client side (OS or browser), [server side](#reverse-proxy), or in a distinct cache layer.
+Caches can be located on the client side (OS or browser), [server side](#reverse-proxy), or in a distinct(独特的) cache layer.

 ### CDN caching